 Preschool Teacher candidates must possess a strong respect for young children and families, a love of teaching young children and a strong desire to connect children and nature through teaching outside.
 They must possess the ability to help plan and facilitate daily multi-sensory, play and nature-based, anti-bias, emergent and developmentally appropriate curriculum, incorporating a variety of hands-on experiences as they maintain warm, professional relationships with children, their parents and caregivers.

 Duties & Responsibilities

-- Provide a physically and emotionally safe environment for young children both indoors and outdoors.
+- Provide a physically and emotionally safe environment for children in both indoor and outdoor settings.

-- Maintain and enhance the physical environment by contributing to classroom housekeeping tasks as needed.
+- Help maintain the physical environment by contributing to housekeeping tasks as needed.

 - Attend regional staff meetings and actively participate in statewide education staff meetings, audience professional learning communities, and professional development trainings as required.

 - Attend Nature Preschool Open Houses, as scheduled by Preschool Director.